 The SVIC invites students (as individuals or in teams of up to 5 members) from across the state to identify pressing social, environmental or economic issues at the state, national or global level, and develop innovative, sustainable, business-oriented ideas to solve them.

 This is an IDEA competition and an excellent applied learning project; no detailed business plans or financials needed.
-Write a 2-page paper and create a 3-minute video explaining your solution to the problem you've identified.
+Contestants write a 2-page paper and create a 3-minute video explaining an innovative solution to the problem identified.